 Hardware interfaceTo connect VFD to PC, you will need RS-485 adapter.
 There is few approaches, you may connect it via your RS-232 port with special adapter or purchase FT232RL based USB adapter on eBay.
 I decided to make my own adapter

 as boards from eBay tends to be bulky, which is not suitable for me as I wanted to embed it inside VFD.
 I designed adapter in EAGLE CAD and ordered manufacturing of 3 blank boards.
 You may find EAGLE files in my BitBucket repo here.
-I have 2 boards left and they are for sale ($15 each + shipping), assembled and tested.
-If you need one, let me know.

 Next step was to select proper differential bus transceiver chip.
 As I found on forums, not all line drivers works well with VFD.
 There was recommendations on Maxim chips, but nearby electronic parts dealer does have Maxim chips in their catalogue.
 I decided to try ST ST485CDR and National DS36F95.
 As it turned out, warnings on forums were true, and only ST485CDR from two above is compatible with VFD.